bluerobotics/bluerobotics.github.io/brov2/assembly.md

 ## Mounting the Thrusters to the Frame

+If you ordered your BlueROV2 prior to September 13, 2017, see the [archived thruster mounting instructions here](/brov2/assembly-pre201703/#mounting-the-thrusters-to-the-frame).
+Once you have mounted the thrusters, please return to these instructions to continue with [mounting the lights](/brov2/assembly/#mounting-the-lights).

 To mount the thrusters to the frame, you need the following parts and tools:

 - 1 x 2.5 mm hex driver